Team-Nifty-GmbH/tall-datatables/README.md

 })
 ```

-in your layout add the vite import:
+In your layout add the vite import:
 ```html
 ...
 @vite([